Indices For Oral Disease Definitions

 - A tooth should be probed in at least 6 points, the mesiobuccal, distobuccal, and corresponding sites on lingual surfaces

-Code & Criteria
+Code and Criteria

 Answer: